Other Exercises

 Oh, I think it is rather surprising

-they should have reddish brown skins
+That they have reddish skins

 But now since we have landed in India

-Then these people must be Indians
+Then people must be Indians

-We'll this part of India, San Salvador
+We'll call this part of India, San Salvador

-And I take of it
+And I take possession of it

 In the name of the King and Queen of Spain

-The Columbus called Indians
+The people Columbus Indians

 Were very friendly

-And they and his men many gifts
+And they Columbus and his men many gifts

-But not the rich jewels and gold
+But not the rich and gold

 For which they had come